 South Carolina job accidents can have devastating outcomes.
 When an accident occurs at work, it is important victims understand their rights to pursue full and fair compensation for their losses.
-Howell & Christmas, LLC provides legal representation to victims.
+Howell & Christmas provides legal representation to victims.
 With more than 40 years of combined legal experience, our attorneys are uniquely qualified to assist all those harmed by on-the-job accidents.
 Our attorneys will fight for your rights to receive benefits and will answer important questions you may have including:

 - What happens after South Carolina job accidents?

 - What types of compensation can I receive after an accident on-the-job?

 - How can a lawyer in South Carolina with experience handling job accidents help?

 What Happens After South Carolina Job Accidents?

 After a workplace accident, you should get medical assistance immediately.
 If your injuries are serious or life-threatening, emergency medical personnel should be called to take you to the nearest hospital.